pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 ### `ExtractReview`

-Plugin responsible for auto FFMPEG conversion to variety of formats.
+Plugin responsible for automatic FFMPEG conversion to variety of formats.

 #### Plugin attributes [required]&#x3A;

--   **ext_filter** - list of strings where each of the string is refering to extension of used file.
-It can be used either for single file video format or multiple sequence named image files.
-Example:
+-   **ext_filter** - list of extension that can be processed.

         "ext_filter": ["exr", "jpg", "jpeg", "mov", "png", "dpx", "mp4"]